spicyfiona/designreadme/README.md

 _gif credit: google search images Pikachu_

 # Hi I'm Fiona
-I am: a ~~plastic surgeon~~ / designer who concentrates on product designing; sometimes I'm a visual design; or UX/UI design and even project manager.
+I am: a ~~plastic surgeon~~ / designer who concentrates on product designing; sometimes I'm a visual design; or UX/UI design and even a project manager.
 Technically titles doesn't prove enough what I do.
 But what I  { ♥ }  doing is collaborating on ideas* and building on innovations that connect with people because of experiences.

 *_it becomes a hyped-up moment thing then suddenly dies down of constant life changes and evolvement_:sob::neutral_face::sob::neutral_face: